soCzech/TransNet/README.md

 # TransNet: A deep network for fast detection of common shot transitions

+**:tada::tada::tada: A new version with better performance and training code has been released!
+See [github.com/soCzech/TransNetV2](https://github.com/soCzech/TransNetV2). :tada::tada::tada:**

+---

 This repository contains code for paper
 [TransNet: A deep network for fast detection of common shot transitions.](https://arxiv.org/abs/1906.03363)